Jonathan Swift (British Army officer)

 Major General Jonathan Swift, OBE is a senior British Army officer.
-Since July 2022, he has served as General Officer Commanding, Regional Command.
+He served as General Officer Commanding, Regional Command from July 2022 to August 2023.

 Military career

 Swift was commissioned into the Royal Regiment of Fusiliers in 1995.
 He became commanding officer of the 1st Battalion, Royal Regiment of Fusiliers in 2011, in which capacity he was deployed to Afghanistan on Operation Herrick 18 as commander of Transition Support Unit Nahr-e-Saraj.
 He went on to become senior requirements manager for armoured vehicles in Defence Equipment and Support in 2014, Assistant Head for Capability Plans in Army Headquarters in 2015 and commander, 38 (Irish) Brigade in September 2017.

-After that he became Head of Ground Manoeuvre Capability at Army Headquarters in October 2019 and General Officer Commanding, Regional Command in July 2022.
+After that, he became Head of Ground Manoeuvre Capability at Army Headquarters in October 2019.
+He was made colonel of The Royal Regiment of Fusiliers on 1 September 2020, an honorary post.
+On 6 July 2022, he was appointed General Officer Commanding, Regional Command, which is the Army head quarter for the UK, Nepal and Brunei, and promoted to major general.
+During his visit to BFB Tuker Lines in May 2023, he planted plants, spoke to spouses, and officially launched the BFB Community Library.

+Swift was Honorary Colonel of the Manchester and Salford Universities Officers' Training Corps until November 2023, when his tenure expired.

+Awards and honours

 Swift was appointed an Officer of the Order of the British Empire for services in Afghanistan in March 2014.